aurora-opensource/au/docs/howto/new-units.md

       can also compose it with prefixes, or scale it with Magnitudes.
     - **If omitted:** _this is usually fine to omit:_ most Units are only used with `Quantity`, not `QuantityPoint`.

-[^2]: Note that this requires us to build out multiplication and division between two `QuantityMaker` instances, rather than just a `QuantityMaker` and a `SingularNameFor`.
-We haven't done this yet, but it's inevitable that we will, to support composing units whose singular name is identical to the plural name (e.g., `hertz`).

 !!! note
     Not shown here: adding an `origin` member.
 We skipped this because it is very rare.
 It only